jpwesselink/dotsec/README.md

 - Run a command with the values of a .sec file in its environment.
 - Push selected .env/.sec entries to AWS Systems Manager Parameter Store.
 - Push selected .env/.sec entries to AWS Secrets Manager.
+- Holds no opinion on how you should manage your organization's user roles and permissions, you know best.

+### AWS plugin

+- Supported KMS key types: symmetric and assymetric:
+  - SYMMETRIC_DEFAULT
+  - RSA_2048
+    - RSAES_OAEP_SHA_256
+  - RSA_3072
+    - RSAES_OAEP_SHA_256
+  - RSA_4096
+    - RSAES_OAEP_SHA_256
+  - SM2PKE

 ## Requirements